 There's some uncertainty about the possible risks of long-term masculinising and feminising hormone treatment.
 You should be made aware of the potential risks and the importance of regular monitoring before treatment begins.

 Some of the potential problems most closely associated with hormone therapy include:

-There is no guarantee that fertility will return to normal if hormones are stopped.
+There's no guarantee that fertility will return to normal if hormones are stopped.

 Hormones for gender dysphoria are also available from other sources, such as the internet, and it may be tempting to get them from here instead of through your clinic.
 However, hormones from other sources may not be licensed and safe.
-If you decide to use these hormones, let your doctors know so that they can monitor you.
+If you decide to use these hormones, let your doctors know so they can monitor you.

 Social gender role transition